AlexMaggioni/Momentum_Project/README.md

 Acknowledging the advancements in semi-supervised learning, particularly through state-of-the-art contrastive autoencoders like SimCLR, I recognize the potential for achieving superior performance with such approaches.
 However, due to time constraints and the limitations of my computing resources (I have a modest laptop, haha), I opted for simpler techniques in this project.

-Looking ahead, an intriguing direction for label-free classification would involve leveraging methodologies akin to those described in the SCAN paper ([Learning to Classify Images without Labels](https://arxiv.org/abs/2005.12320)).
-This approach suggests performing clustering on the latent representations derived from the autoencoder, using these clusters as proxy labels for training a classifier.
-Such a strategy holds promise for further reducing reliance on labeled data, aligning with the principles of unsupervised or self-supervised learning paradigms.
-Exploring these avenues could offer fascinating insights into efficient model training in label-scarce environments.
+If the use of labels was not permitted, I would have leveraged methodologies akin to those described in the SCAN paper ([Learning to Classify Images without Labels](https://arxiv.org/abs/2005.12320)).
+This approach suggests performing clustering on the latent representations derived from the autoencoder, using these clusters as proxy labels.